-Relationships between social, economic, and psychological status of game players and their respective avatars in the virtual environment [4] show that avatars for the most part resemble their "owners" rather than being completely virtual creations [5] and exhibit a high degree of permanence.
-With the convergence of the physical and the virtual worlds, the distinction between the two begins to fade and the need arises for security systems capable of working in the contexts of interreality and augmented reality.
+Relationships between social, economic, and psychological status of game players and their respective avatars in the virtual environment4 show that avatars for the most part resemble their "owners" rather than being completely virtual creations5 and exhibit a high degree of permanence.
+This obviously does not hold true for all terrorists training for a real-world attack, but maybe true for some less sophisticated fanatics.
+With the convergence of the physical and the virtual worlds, the distinction between the two begins to fade and the need arises for security systems capable of working in the contexts of inter-reality and augmented reality.
 However, available face recognition systems have neither been designed nor evaluated on non-human agents that exhibit large visual and behavioral variations.
-In this paper we describe utilization of state of the art face recognition systems and development of novel face recognition algorithms for face-based avatar authentication.
+In this paper we describe utilization of state of the art face recognition systems6 and development of novel face recognition algorithms for face-based avatar authentication.